ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetExperience"></a>
 ## SetExperience<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the experience.
 It takes a string as input and returns a success message.
 The experience can be any valid string value.
-The success message indicates whether the operation was successful or not.
+The success message is a structured message indicating the success status and a message.

 ### Parameters